 Letters were sent out to 8,000 households in Adur & Worthing.
 The addresses were randomly selected through a process of sortition by our partners, Sortition Foundation.

-Over four months, from September to December 2020, the 45 residents will meet online to listen to evidence, deliberate, and make recommendations that will go to Adur & Worthing Councils in Spring 2021.
+Over four months, from September to December 2020, the 45 residents met online to listen to evidence, deliberate, and make recommendations that will go to Adur & Worthing Councils in Spring 2021.

 Due to current government guidelines regarding social distancing, citizens’ assemblies in person may not be possible for the foreseeable future.
 Adur & Worthing Councils did not want to delay important discussions about climate change, so have decided to hold the Climate Assembly online.

-Assembly members will meet online over five Saturdays between September and December, with learning and discussion being facilitated in ‘micro groups’ outside of the Assembly’s Saturday meetings.
-Our design of this online process is guided by best practice thinking digital deliberation, including our own recent publication on creating spaces for online deliberation.
-The Climate Assembly is an open and transparent process, and information (including the presentations by experts, data from a recent questionnaire and other lived experience insight) is being shared publicly via the Adur & Worthing Councils' website.
+Assembly members met online over five Saturdays between September and December, with learning and discussion being facilitated in ‘micro groups’ outside of the Assembly’s Saturday meetings.
+Our design of this online process was guided by best practice thinking digital deliberation, including our own recent publication on creating spaces for online deliberation.
+The Climate Assembly was an open and transparent process, and information (including the presentations by experts, data from a recent questionnaire and other lived experience insight) was shared publicly via the Adur & Worthing Councils' website.

-An independent advisory group is overseeing the Assembly process.
+An independent advisory group held oversight of the Assembly process.

-The Assembly's recommendations will be published and presented to a Full Council meeting in Spring 2021.
-The councils will respond formally to the recommendations, and will use them to inform their policy approaches to climate change, local environments, and work in and by communities.
+The Assembly's recommendations will be published and presented to a Full Council meeting early in 2021.
+The Councils will respond formally to the recommendations, and will use them to inform their policy approaches to climate change, local environments, and work in and by communities.

-For further information about this work, please contact Kevin Ditcham on email@example.com.
+For further information about this work, please contact Mel Stevens on firstname.lastname@example.org.

 Follow the process using #AWClimateAssembly on social media.